Synap375/WindowGlue/PRIVACY.md

 You have full control over your data:
 - Disable Accessibility permissions in System Preferences to stop window monitoring
-- Reset app settings through the debug menu (in development builds)
 - Uninstall the app to remove all stored data

 ## Security

+- App notarized by Apple
 - All data remains on your local device
 - No network connections are made
 - Standard macOS security protections apply

 ## Contact

-If you have questions about this privacy policy, please open an issue on our [GitHub repository](https://github.com/Conxt/window-glue/issues).
+If you have questions about this privacy policy, please open an issue on our [GitHub repository](https://github.com/Conxt/WindowGlue/issues).

 ## Changes to This Policy